Robert H. Smith (philanthropist): Historic preservation efforts

-The Robert H. Smith Faculty of Agriculture, Food and Environment was named for him due to his support.
-He was the primary funder for a project estimated at approximately 70 million dollars to enable the Faculty of Agriculture, Food and Environment to combat the growing challenge of the global food shortage.

 National Humanities Medal

 In 2008, President George W. Bush awarded Smith with the National Humanities Medal.

 Personal life

 In 1952, Smith married artist Clarice Smith, née Chasen.
 They had three children, Michelle and David, and Stephen (died 2003).
 They resided in Crystal City, Virginia until his death of a stroke in December 2009.
 Services were held at Adas Israel Congregation in Cleveland Park, D.C.